Img-Diff: Contrastive Data Synthesis for Multimodal Large Language Models: Methodology

 \subsubsection{Stage2: Difference Captions Generating}

-In Stage 2, for each valid bounding box of each image pair, we first draw two red boxes into the images based on the bounding box information, highlighting the differences for easier localization.
-Then, we provide the MLLM LLaVA-NEXT with the captions of the bounding box regions and instruct it to describe the differences based on the content captions and the highlighted images.
-Finally, we can obtain the difference captions for the bounding box of the image pair.
+In Stage 2, for each valid bounding box of each image pair, we first draw two red boxes into the images based on the bounding box coordinates, highlighting the differences for easier localization.
+Then, we provide the MLLM LLaVA-NEXT with the captions of the bounding box content and instruct it to describe the difference based on these captions and the highlighted images.
+Finally, we can obtain the difference caption for the highlighted area.